Brock Lesnar Should Be In Jail According To UFC Fighter

 The reason for the lawsuit is that Mark Hunt claims the UFC covered up the fact that Brock Lesnar failed the drug tests until after the card so the fight could go on as planned.
 UFC 200 had a record-breaking $10.7 million gate, much of it because of the Brock Lesnar appearance.

 The biggest star at UFC 200 was supposed to be Jon Jones, but that UFC fighter also failed a drug test.
-His failed test was public and in a huge bit of hypocrisy, Brock Lesnar called Jon Jones unprofessional.
-Jones was suspended and his match was canceled
+His failed test was public, and in a huge bit of hypocrisy, Brock Lesnar called Jon Jones unprofessional.
+Jones was suspended, and his match was canceled

-That made the Brock Lesnar vs. Mark Hunt fight the biggest draw on the show.
+That made the Brock Lesnar vs. Mark Hunt fight the biggest draw of the show.
 Lesnar won by unanimous decision in the third round.
-While Mark Hunt credited Lesnar for the win at the time everything changed when the drug tests that Brock failed went public.
+While Mark Hunt credited Lesnar for the win at the time, everything changed when the drug tests that Brock failed went public.

 One thing that really bothered Mark Hunt about the UFC 200 fight was that Brock Lesnar was paid $2.5 million for the fight while Hunt was paid $700,000.
 MMA Fighting reported that the punishment was stripping Lesnar of the win and changing it to a no-contest since Hunt did lose while the fine was $250,000.
 There was also a one-year suspension.